-Last year, you probably heard a lot about the Spotted Lanternfly.
-But while humans have been concerning themselves with other worries, these destructive little suckers have been preparing for another year of attacking our state’s vineyards.
+You’ve probably heard a lot about the Spotted Lanternfly, but while humans have been concerning themselves with other worries, these destructive little suckers have been preparing for another year of attacking our state’s vineyards.

 We’re here to issue a quick explainer on the pest and to encourage you to smush every one you encounter.

 The Spotted Lanternfly is an invasive species from Asia that is decimating Pennsylvania’s crops, especially grapevines.
 For such destructive insects, they are surprisingly beautiful, boasting a yellow abdomen, black spots, patches of red, and a white band.
 The upside is that their unique appearance makes them easy to identify, even for non-bug experts.

 Spotted Lanternflies feed on the sap of plants, adhering to vines, trunks, and branches, and draining them of essential liquid and nutrients.
 When they eat, they excrete a sugary substance called honeydew that encourages the growth of black sooty mold.
 These pests have been known to attack over plant 70 species, but they particularly love grapes, apples, and hop plants.
 The threat to our delicious adult beverages — and the small businesses that produce them — is real and growing.
 A study out of Penn State argued that decimation caused by Lanterflies could cost the Commonwealth economy $324 million every year.

 Last year, this colorful menace was now been spotted in 26 Pennsylvania counties, with most of them concentrated in the southeastern part of the state and the Lehigh Valley.
 They moved west and started to impact vineyards in central PA.
 Swarms of Spotted Lanternflies have also been recorded in New Jersey, Virginia, Maryland, and Delaware, and there have been sightings in New York, Connecticut, and Massachusetts.
 They do not stick to rural areas, popping up all over Philadelphia in 2020 and 2019.